bjarkebrodin/meow/README.md

 # Meow

-is a modification of the original kattis submission client:
+is a modification of the original kattis submission client, with additional support for submitting such as timing feedback and some error messages.
+Additionally, some file system convenience and templating functionality has been added.

 Currently we can do stuff like this